-SUMMARY: This notice publishes the approval of Fifth Amendment to the Tribal-State Compact (Amendment) for Class III Gaming between the Lummi Nation (Tribe) and the State of Washington (State).
+SUMMARY: This notice publishes the approval of Third Amendment to the Tribal-State Compact (Third Amendment) for Class III Gaming between the Stillaguamish Tribe of Indians (Tribe) and the State of Washington (State), and the Fourth Amendment to the Tribal-State Compact (Fourth Amendment) for Class III Gaming between the Stillaguamish Tribe of Indians and the State of Washington.

 DATES: The amendment takes effect on September 1, 2021.

-FOR FURTHER INFORMATION CONTACT: Ms. Paula L. Hart, Director, Office of Indian Gaming, Office of the Deputy Assistant Secretary-Policy and Economic

-Development, Washington, DC 20240, paula.hart@bia.gov, (202) 219-4066.
+FOR FURTHER INFORMATION CONTACT: Ms. Paula L. Hart, Director, Office of Indian Gaming, Office of the Deputy Assistant Secretary-Policy and Economic Development, Washington, DC 20240, paula.hart@bia.gov, (202) 219-4066.

 SUPPLEMENTARY INFORMATION: Under section 11 of the Indian Gaming Regulatory Act (IGRA), Public Law 100-497, 25 U.S.C.
-2701 et seq., the Secretary of the Interior shall publish in the Federal Register notice of approved Tribal-State compacts for the purpose of engaging in Class III gaming activities on Indian lands.
+2701 et seq., the Secretary of the Interior must publish in the Federal Register notice of approved Tribal-State compacts for the purpose of engaging in Class III gaming activities on Indian lands.
 As required by 25 CFR 293.4, all compacts and amendments are subject to review and approval by the Secretary.
-The Compact authorizes the Tribe to engage in sports wagering at the Tribe's class III gaming facility, updates the Compact to reflect this change in various sections, and incorporates Appendix S, Sports Wagering.
-The Amendment is approved.
+The Third Amendment amends and restates the Tribe's Compact, adopts Appendix D, Gaming Station Transfers, and Appendix E, Limitation on Wagers, Credit, Facilities, Problem Gambling Resources and Contributions.
+The Fourth Amendment authorizes the Tribe to operate sports wagering at the Tribe's class III gaming facility, updates the Compact to reflect this change in various sections, and incorporates Appendix S, Sports Wagering.
+The Amendments are approved.

 Bryan Newland,

 Assistant Secretary-Indian Affairs.

 [FR Doc.
-2021-18814 Filed 8-31-21; 8:45 am]
+2021-18822 Filed 8-31-21; 8:45 am]

 BILLING CODE 4337-15-P

 DEPARTMENT OF THE INTERIOR

 Bureau of Indian Affairs

 [212A2100DD/AAKC001030/ A0A501010.999900253G]

 Indian Gaming; Approval of Tribal-State Class III Gaming Compact in the State of Washington

-AGENCY: Bureau of Indian Affairs,
+AGENCY: Bureau of Indian Affairs, Interior.

-Interior.
 ACTION: Notice.

-SUMMARY: This notice publishes the approval of Sixth Amendment to the Tribal-State Compact (Amendment) for Class III Gaming between the Puyallup Tribe of Indians (Tribe) and the State of Washington (State).
+SUMMARY: This notice publishes the approval of Sixth Amendment to the Tribal-State Compact (Amendment) for Class III Gaming between the Squaxin Island Tribe (Tribe) and the State of Washington (State).
 DATES: The amendment takes effect on September 1, 2021.
 FOR FURTHER INFORMATION CONTACT: Ms. Paula L. Hart, Director, Office of Indian Gaming, Office of the Deputy Assistant Secretary-Policy and Economic Development, Washington, DC 20240, paula.hart@bia.gov, (202) 219-4066.
 SUPPLEMENTARY INFORMATION: Under section 11 of the Indian Gaming Regulatory Act (IGRA), Public Law 100-497, 25 U.S.C.
 2701 et seq., the Secretary of the Interior shall publish in the Federal Register notice of approved Tribal-State compacts for the purpose of engaging in Class III gaming activities on Indian lands.
 As required by 25 CFR 293.4, all compacts and amendments are subject to review and approval by the Secretary.
 The Amendment authorizes the Tribe to engage in sports wagering at the Tribe's class III gaming facility, updates the Compact to reflect this change in various sections, and incorporates Appendix S, Sports Wagering.
 The Amendment is approved.
 Bryan Newland, Assistant Secretary-Indian Affairs.
 [FR Doc.
-2021-18816 Filed 8-31-21; 8:45 am] BILLING CODE 4337-15-P DEPARTMENT OF THE INTERIOR Bureau of Indian Affairs [212A2100DD/AAKC001030/ A0A501010.999900] HEARTH Act Approval of Table Mountain Rancheria Tribal Trust Lands Residential Lease Regulations AGENCY: Bureau of Indian Affairs, Interior.
+2021-18815 Filed 8-31-21; 8:45 am] BILLING CODE 4337-15-P DEPARTMENT OF THE INTERIOR Bureau of Indian Affairs [212A2100DD/AAKC001030/ A0A501010.999900] HEARTH Act Approval of Match-E-Be-Nash-She-Wish-Band of Pottawatomi Indians Business, Agriculture, and Residential Lease Regulations AGENCY: Bureau of Indian Affairs, Interior.
 ACTION: Notice.